The Best Pumpkin Carving Power Tools for Halloween

 Carve a Pumpkin With a Pressure Washer

 A sander can be a great tool to remove the skin of a pumpkin, though it might require a delicate touch.
-If you’d rather do your decorating unplugged, check out how a zigzag pattern can make a pumpkin pop.

 This handy little tool attaches to a drill and will make gutting a pumpkin easier.
 It might make gutting a pumpkin fun, too.
 Check out these really cool painted pumpkins.